dysthesis/poincare-old/docs/Design.md

 ## Lazy loading

+We want to lazy load plugins whenever appropriate in order to amortise the load times.
+Individually, plugins only take miliseconds to load.
+However, when they are all loaded on startup, these startup times add up and becomes more noticeable.
+Furthermore, since we do not know which plugins will be used by the user whenever Neovim is started up, loading all of the plugins at startup risks incurring unnecessary costs.
+Lazy loading spreads these startup times out by only loading a plugin when they are needed, and hence keeps these startup times unnoticeable for the average person.

 Neovim has a built-in command called `:packadd` to manually lazy-load plugins.

 However, we want to automate this on certain triggers. [lz.n](https://github.com/nvim-neorocks/lz.n) is used to achieve this.
 As per its README, it has: